rickballard/CoCiviumBackUp/legacy/Civium/projects/opename/opename_Project_Plan_c1_20250726.md

 3. Allow anonymous and pseudonymous users to interact without exposing identity.
 4. Integrate avatar selection and branding to reduce hostility and increase engagement.
 5. Export high-fidelity summaries and congruence scores for each decision session.
-6. Support integration into GroupBuild, Civium, and other deliberative platforms.
+6. Support integration into GroupBuild, CoCivium, and other deliberative platforms.

 ---